What Is Upper Back Pain?

 Both vertebroplasty and kyphoplasty are effective treatment options for thoracic fractures.
 Risks include bleeding and infection at the injection site.
 There is also the potential for the acrylic cement to leak from the bone.
 This can result in inflammation of nerves and surrounding soft tissues.

 ConclusionPain in the upper back is not as common as lower back or neck pain.
 However, it can still result in significant pain.
-This can have a detrimental impact on your everyday life.
+This can have a detrimental impact on your quality of life.

 Your pain doctor will first prescribe lifestyle changes or medication for acute, or short-term, pain.
 However, if these fail to provide pain relief, your pain doctor may recommend epidural injections, facet joint injections, or medial branch blocks.
 In cases of chronic upper back pain, treatment is dependent on the cause of the pain.